 Is Kamloops worth a stop on a BC road trip?

 Yes, Kamloops is well worth a stop, especially if you’re interested in nature trails, relaxed lake views, or soft adventures without crowds.
-It’s a great break between busier destinations.
+Stay in Kamloops before going to Revelstoke.

 How long should I spend in Kamloops?